reidev275/ReducingDeveloperFriction/slides/index.md

 	end;

 ' in the UI we're opening a db connection to a table
-' we're specifying a db index, filtering and then updating the data ' 1 layer, very rapid development, very difficult maintenance ' so then I hear all this amazing stuff about .net
+' we're appending, setting some values and saving
+' 1 layer, very rapid development, very difficult maintenance ' so then I hear all this amazing stuff about .net